Estimated reading time: 8 minutes

 It wasn’t until April 1994, nearly fifty years after the war, that the USC Shoah Foundation began recording Holocaust survivor testimonies.
 They recorded 55,000 testimonies (often referred to as “Shoah tapes”) on videotape.
 But still, most stories remain untold; 3.5 million European Jews survived the war.

 It took decades for Holocaust survivors, their families, and the public to find the words.
-Silence reflected the culture around them and was also a survival strategy for the postwar years.
+Holocaust survivors’ silence reflected the culture around them and was also a survival strategy for the postwar years.

 2. Silence Helped Holocaust Survivors Survive…Again

-Many Holocaust survivors packed their traumatic past away deep inside so they could move forward to create a life after the war.
-It was essentially a second survival.
-Their silence wasn’t secrecy, but a necessary coping mechanism.
+Many Holocaust survivors packed their traumatic past away deep inside so they could move forward and build a life after the war.
+It was, in many ways, a second survival.
+Holocaust survivors’ silence wasn’t secrecy; it was a necessary coping mechanism.

 Scarce understanding and support for trauma

-In the 1940s and 50s, few people understood what psychological trauma was.
-Today, it is obvious that Holocaust survivors needed the kind of emotional support Bretholz describes, but most never received it.
+In the 1940s and 50s, few people understood psychological trauma.
+Today, it’s clear that Holocaust survivors needed the kind of emotional support Bretholz describes, but most never received it.

 They Faced Survivor’s Guilt, Shame, and blame

-On top of this lack of support, many Holocaust survivors didn’t feel proud to have survived.
-Instead, they often carried survivors’ guilt, which is not a guilt that comes from doing something wrong, but a guilt that arises from living.
-They felt shame and even blame from other Jews who asked: “How did you let this happen to you, like a sheep to the slaughter?”
+On top of that lack of support, many Holocaust survivors didn’t feel proud to have survived.
+Instead, they often carried survivors’ guilt, not because they had done something wrong, but because they were alive when others in their family were not.
+Some also felt shame, and even blame, from other Jews who asked: “How did you let this happen to you, like a sheep to the slaughter?”

 They Were Still fighting to Survive